wuqui/llms-and-open-science/pages/LLMs as calculators for text.md

 		- no background for neurodivergence
 		- little linguistic background and previous work on relevant concepts
 	- data and method
 		- data collection: compiled big corpus
 		- transparent description
 		- good queries using TAGS
 		- preprocessing steps: good measures to remove irrelevant data
 		- good use of examples
-	- interesting additional use and comparison of ChatGPT
 	- results
 		- mainly methodological results presented
 		- little linguistic analysis
 	- discussion
 		- too little linguistic focus
 		- not enough synthesis of results
 		- too little discussion in terms of
 		- theoretical background
 		- previous work
 		- no (linguistic) implications pointed out
-#### Output
+- # Output

   > The paper received a grade of 4.0 due to several factors.
 The writing was generally cohesive, with few language errors, and followed an established structure.
 However, the citation style did not adhere to the institute's conventions or any other established style.
 The research question was interesting, but lacked linguistic substance and was too broad.
 The theoretical framework did not provide sufficient background on neurodivergence and had limited linguistic context or reference to previous work on relevant concepts.
 The data collection and method were well-executed, with a transparent description of the large corpus, good preprocessing steps, and effective use of examples.
 An interesting additional comparison was made with ChatGPT.
 Unfortunately, the results section focused mainly on methodological results, with little linguistic analysis.
 In the discussion, there was a lack of linguistic focus, insufficient synthesis of results, and inadequate engagement with the theoretical background and previous work.
 Additionally, no linguistic implications were pointed out.

   Other use cases:
 - **summarization**: Give them an essay and ask for a summary.
 - **Question answering**: given these paragraphs of text, answer this specific question about the information they represent.
 - **fact extraction**: ask for bullet points showing the facts presented by an article.